MHolmes91/only-video/README.md

 an `.nvmrc` file, so running `nvm use` will automatically select the correct version.

+The extension source code is written in **TypeScript**, which is compiled during the build process.

 ## Installing from Releases

 Automated GitHub releases include a prebuilt copy of the extension and an auto-generated changelog describing the changes.